Hearts and Minds. Rainbow Pictures, 1975. Quite good.

 WGBH TV (Boston) for the Public Broadcasting Service, first broadcast in the autumn of

 1983.
-It was the most ambitious effort so far to summarize the war on television.
+The first major effort to summarize the war on television.
 The

 makers of this series deserved praise not only for their presentation of a greater range